BertVanRaemdonck/LDR-Importer-Custom-Version/README.md

 * Fixed a bug that made all materials basic
 * Fixed the gap feature to produce uniform gaps
 * More realistic Pearl Metal materials
-* Bevels on bricks (This requires an extra script compared to the original: "bevel_shader.oso", that you need to place in the same directory as the importer script!)
+* Bevels on bricks (This requires an extra script compared to the original: see note below)
 * Optional LEGO logo on the studs (this requires the "logo3.dat" file in your LDraw parts library)

+# Important Note #

+In order to get the program to work, you'll need the "bevel_shader.osl" file included in this project.
+I configured the program to look for the "bevel_shade.oso" file in the same directory as the script however.
+This is due to the fact that the .osl file has to be compiled everytime by Blender, and since the script is in my C folder, it would ask for permission all the time.
+The problem is that this .oso file is different on every computer.
+So to set this up correctly, please follow the following steps:
+* Open Blender, giving it administrator rights.
+* Open a new scene in Blender, select a random object with a material and open the node editor for the material.
+* Add in a script node, select 'External' and set the path to the bevel_shader.osl file, which should be located in the same folder as your "import_ldraw" file.
+Then, compile the script (the 'refresh' arrows)
+* Now check that folder.
+It should have the "bevel_shader.oso" file in it now.
+Now you can begin to use my version of the LDR Importer.